lencap/osimages/README.md

     }
   ]
 ```
-A Vagrantfile is included as example, but you'll need to read more of the Vagrant documentation.
+A Vagrantfile is included as example, but you'll need to read more of the Vagrant documentation for further use.

 Of course, once you have a working Vagrantfile, you can test with commands such as:
 ```